-Staff, volunteers, and regular visitors must complete this form and pass it to [ENTER NAME OF DSL] if they have a safeguarding concern about a child in our school.
+Staff, volunteers, and regular visitors must complete this form and pass it to Mr M Knight if they have a safeguarding concern about a child in our school.

-Full name of the child Date of Birth Class/Tutor/Form Group Your name and position in the school
+Class/Tutor/Form

+Group school

-Nature of concern/disclosu re
+Nature of concern/disclosure

-Please include where you we e a disclosure, what yo u saw, who else was there,

-what the child said or did, and i wnat you said.
+Please include where you were when the child made a disclosure, what you saw, who else was there, what the child said or did, and what you said.

 Time & date of incident:

-Who are you passing this info ormation to?
+Who are you passing this information to?

-who are you passing this into imation to:

 Name:

 Position:

-[Ensure that if there is an ir njury, this is recorded (size and shape), and d a body map is completed]
+[Ensure that if there is an injury, this is recorded (size and shape), and a body map is completed]

-- [Make it clear if you have ra -
+[Make it clear if you have raised a concern about a similar issue previously]

 Your signature: Time form completed:

 Date: